opentraildata/OpenTrails-Mobile/README.md

 ## Contribution

   * Fork the project.
-  * Make your feature addition or bug fix.
+  * Make your feature addition or bug fix and commit the changes.
-  * Commit, do not mess with Rakefile or version
-  * Send me a pull request.
+  * Send a pull request.
 Bonus points for topic branches.